 The Traverse of the Gran Paradiso or Alta Via 2 is a remote and stunningly beautiful gem taking you 130 kilometers from Chardonney to Courmayeur in the Aosta valley.
 This 8 day Traverse of the Gran Paradiso walk takes you over high altitude cols and through seemingly pristine untouched rugged terrain resting in mountain huts and hotels.
 This long distance trek is must for the seasoned trekker who is looking for the next challenge.

+Dolomites.
 The stunningly beauty of Italian Dolomites offer breath taking scenery through this UNESCO World Heritage Site.
 The trek makes its way through rugged terrain passing by the iconic limestone pinnacles from Largo di Braies in the north to La Pissa in the south of the region.
 The Alta Via 1 is 120 km in length and takes approximately 10 days resting in mountain refuges and simple hotels.

-France's first national park this area of the Western Alps is a largely unknown jewel and well worth the effort.
+The Vanoise is France's first national park this area of the Western Alps is a largely unknown jewel and well worth the effort.
 The Tour of the Vanoise takes you into high and remote places trekking from hut to hut in un-spoilt, tranquil and stunningly beautiful surroundings.
 This 80 km tour is a real challenge, the terrain is not for the faint hearted, steep arêtes and exposed traverses makes the this tour a real adventure.